MicroEJ/docs/DeviceDeveloperGuide/linker/execution.rst

 Execution
 =========

-LINKER can be invoked through an ANT task.
+MicroEJ Linker can be invoked through an ANT task.
 The task is installed by inserting the following code in an ANT script

 ::